janus-ssp/html-ssp-viewer/README.md

     var authorizeEndpoint = 'https://www.example.org/php-oauth/authorize.php';
     var apiEndpoint = 'https://www.example.org/php-ssp-api/api.php';

+Also, copy the `config/attributes.js.default` to config/attributes.js` and modify it to suit your attribute names.

 ## Client Registration
 Also, make sure that this client is registered in your OAuth server.
 The following information will be relevant: